-At the conclusion of a committee member's term, he or she turns over all files relating to committee business to the chairperson.
-The chairperson purges the files of all information, except that relating to the location of faculty on the Placement Schedule (see Appendix II), and turns the files over to the newly-elected committee member.
+At the conclusion of a committee member's term, they turn over all files relating to committee business to the chairperson.
+The chairperson purges the files of all information, except that relating to the location of faculty on the Placement Schedule (see Appendix II), and turns the files over to the newly elected committee member.